Work in prison

 The prison labor structure shall in particular:

-• Provide work equipment that is necessary and appropriate for the job (including protective equipment in the event of hazardous employment)
+- Provide work equipment necessary and adapted to the job (including protective equipment in case of hazardous employment)

-• Ensure that sexual or psychological harassment (which may be favored due to the diversity of professional activities) is avoided.
+- Ensure that sexual or psychological harassment (which may be favored because of the diversity of professional activities) is avoided.

 Intervention of occupational medicine